tadam313/blog/_posts/2016-07-03-python-immense-dicts.md

   values = None
 {% endhighlight %}

 Definitely an improvement over the previous approach, feel free to use it, in a small scale it'd do, no doubt.
 The big advantage is the explicitness, like reading an english sentence.
 However I still think there is a room for improvement...
 I appreciate it's really straightforward and -- in many ways --  a pythonic solution but at the same time a bit verbose for my taste.
-Handling the `KeyError` has nothing to do with the business logic itself and repeating it dozens of time can introduce another code smell.
+Handling the `KeyError` may completely unrelated and could be undesired, moreover repeating it dozens of time can introduce another code smell.
 So what can we do about it?

 ## Adapter pattern FTW